code-423n4/2024-03-abracadabra-money/README.md

 We are using foundry scripts for any live deployments and the same ones are used when fork testing.

 ## Blast
-Mocks are used for Blast precompiles as it doesn't seems to be supported natively by Foundry at this time.
+Mocks are used for Blast precompiles as it doesn't seem to be supported natively by Foundry at this time.
 They can be found in `utils/mocks/BlastMock.sol`.
 It's only used when fork testing and deploying.

 ## Miscellaneous